AcademySoftwareFoundation/rawtoaces/README.md

 	$ rawtoaces --wb-method 1 D60 --mat-method 0 input.raw

-If you have spectral sensitivity data for your camera but it is not included with `rawtoaces` you may place that data in `/usr/local/include/RAWTOACES/data/camera` or use the `--ss-path` option to point `rawtoaces` to the path of the data.
+If you have spectral sensitivity data for your camera but it is not included with `rawtoaces` you may place that data in `/usr/local/include/RAWTOACES/data/camera` or set the evironment variable `AMPAS_CAMERA_SENSITIVITIES_PATH` to the path of your camera's data.

+If you have spectral data for an illuminant but it is not included with `rawtoaces` you may place that data in `/usr/local/include/RAWTOACES/data/illuminant` or set the evironment variable `AMPAS_ILLUMINANT_PATH` to the path of your data.

-An example of the use of the --ss-path option would be
+An example of the use of the custom spectral data directories would be

+	$ export AMPAS_CAMERA_SENSITIVITIES_PATH=/usr/local/include/rawtoaces/data/camera
+	$ export AMPAS_ILLUMINANT_PATH=/usr/local/include/rawtoaces/data/illuminant"
-	$ rawtoaces --ss-path /path/to/my/ss/data/ input.raw
+	$ rawtoaces input.raw

 #### JSON Schema for Spectral Datasets